open-policy-agent/opa/CONTRIBUTING.md

         and describe how the changes address the issue.
 Feel free to use multiple paragraphs but please keep each line under 72 characters or so.

+- All commits must be signed off (see next section).
 - Related commits must be squashed before they are merged.
 - All tests must pass and there must be no warnings from the `make check` target.

+## Developer Certificate Of Origin

+The OPA project requires that contributors sign off on changes submitted to OPA repositories.
+The [Developer Certificate of Origin (DCO)](https://developercertificate.org/) is a simple way to certify that you wrote or have the right to submit the code you are contributing to the project.

+The DCO is a standard requirement for Linux Foundation and CNCF projects.

+You sign-off by adding the following to your commit messages:

+    This is my commit message

+    Signed-off-by: Random J Developer <random@developer.example.org>

+Git has a `-s` command line option to do this automatically.

+    git commit -s -m 'This is my commit message'

+You can find the full text of the DCO here: https://developercertificate.org/

 ## Code Review